tianocore-docs/edk2-BuildSpecification/2_design_discussion/24_typical_flash_part_layout.md

 mechanisms (or verification mechanisms, such as CRC32) are required, then both the tools for creating a compressed image and a library for decompressing the image must be provided.
-These non-standard compression, encryption, signing or verification mechanisms are applied to a GUIED encapsulation section.
+These non-standard compression, encryption, signing or verification mechanisms are applied to a GUIDED encapsulation section.
 Each method needs a unique GUID, however the methods may be applied to images more than once per FD image.
 This is done in order to facilitate recovery and updates (called capsules).
 Other areas in flash may be reserved for non-volatile (NV)